 Children are encouraged to show mutual respect for the natural world around them, especially with the support of our ECO council.

 Children are taught about how to develop respectful relationships in a wide variety of ways including through our PSHE curriculum.
-We also promote mutual respect in the online world as set out in our E-safety and Acceptable Use policy that is seen and signed by all stakeholders.
+We also promote mutual respect in the online world as set out in our online safety and Acceptable Use policy that is seen and signed by all stakeholders.

 Tolerance of those with different faiths and beliefs

-All Saints’ is an Outstanding Church of England school.
-We are proud to promote and celebrate different backgrounds and beliefs with our mission to be “inclusive of all faiths and none”.
+In All Saints’, we are proud to promote and celebrate different backgrounds and beliefs with our mission to be ‘Inclusive of all faiths and none.’
 Tolerance, politeness and mutual respect are at the heart of our aims and ethos.

 Our pupils are able to live and work alongside people from all backgrounds and cultures.
-This will be particularly necessary in a future where technological advances will make the “world a smaller place”.
+This will be particularly necessary in a future where technological advances continue to make the ‘world a smaller place.’